dbltnk/cop-reader/README.md

 - [~] Always hide the keyboard shortcuts on mobile
 - [ ] Chair signatures: break points not optimal
 - [X] Headlines too short on mobile
+- [x] the legal box is using our serif, but it should use the sans serif
+- [ ] finish the nav visuals